China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Other particularities

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-It is generally possible for an LLC to be involved in international restructurings (cross border merger, asset acquisitions, equity acquisitions, etc.) to the extent that relevant approval, registration or filling requirements (if any) are satisfied.
+It is generally possible for an LLC to be involved in international restructurings (cross border merger, asset acquisitions, equity acquisitions etc.) to the extent that relevant approval, registration, or filling requirements (if any) are satisfied.

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 No. The form of a listed company should be the company limited by shares.